 Deborah Zeveney RN, MS, CCM, ACM

-Deborah Zeveney is a Consulting Associate with The Center for Case Management.
+Deborah Zeveney, RN, MS, CCM, ACM, is a consultung Associate with The Center for Case Management.
 With over 40 years in healthcare, and 30 years in Case Management, she has developed significant knowledge in this industry.
-Before joining The Center for Case Management, Ms Zeveney served as a Director of Case Management and Clinical Documentation Improvement for HCA West Florida Division.
-Earlier, she has served in a variety of roles in Case Management, Nursing and Education in acute care and insurance settings.
-Ms Zeveney graduated from the Geisinger Medical Center School of Nursing with a Diploma in Registered Nursing and from St. Joseph’s College, Maine with a BSPA in Health Administration.
+Before joining The Center for Case Management, Ms. Zeveney served as a Director of Case Management and Clinical Documentation Improvement for HCA West Florida Division.
+Earlier, she has served in a variety of roles in Case Management, Nursing, and Education in acute care and insurance settings.
+Ms. Zeveney graduated from the Geisinger Medical Center School of Nursing with a Diploma in Registered Nursing and from St. Joseph’s College, Maine with a BSPA in Health Administration.
 She earned a Master of Science in Rehabilitation Counseling from the University of Scranton.